sctoth/gardnerella_pathogenic_phenotypes/README.md

 # Systematic Assessment of Pathogenic Phenotypes of Gardnerella spp.
 Compare phenotypes related to pathogenicity in 22 phenotypically diverse strains of *Gardnerella*.
-We first verified the phylogenetic identity of the isolate strains and then the following phenotypes were tested:
+We first verified the phylogenetic identity of the isolate strains, and the following phenotypes were tested:

 * Growth rate and carrying capacity
 * Biofilm formation